annesofieandersen/danish_humanitarian_NGOs_examproject/README.md

-# An Exploratory Study of the Social Media Activity of Danish Humanitarian NGO's During Covid-19
+# An Exploratory Study of the Danish Humanitarian NGOs' Communication on Social Media During Covid-19

 *By Nadia Schouw, Victoria Hjørtoft and Sofie Andersen*